-If you are pursuing Zika testing through a private commercial lab, consult your clinical laboratory for send-out options.
+If you are using a commercial lab for Zika testing, consult your lab for send-out options.

 Currently, several commercial labs offer PCR and IgM testing for Zika virus.
 We recommend that providers follow CDC testing criteria for whom to test and guidance for what should be tested.